JohEngstrom/waveshare-esp32s3-7-inch-eez-ui/README.md

 - [📚 Additional Resources](#-additional-resources)
 - [📄 License](#-license)

-## 📝 Project Overview"
+## 📝 Project Overview

-This project provides a comprehensive example of integrating an EEZ-Studio LVGL project with the Waveshare ESP32-S3 7 Inch Board.
+This project provides a comprehensive example of integrating an EEZ-Studio LVGL project with the [Waveshare ESP32-S3 7 Inch Board](https://www.waveshare.com/esp32-s3-touch-lcd-7.htm).
 It demonstrates how to:
 - Configure and run LVGL on the Waveshare ESP32-S3 7 Inch Board
 - Implement custom UI designs from EEZ-Studio's Easily on this Waveshare board
 - Use EEZ-Studio's output files in ESP-IDF